U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 Illinois - December 1975 to February 1977

 In the mid-1970s, Illinois still issued annual plates that expired each December 31, and so this plate was used just during 1976, give or take.
-According to one source, there was a two month grace period following the stated expiration date.
-This plate was a significant departure from the ordinary all-embossed plates issued before and after.
+New plates went on sale each December 1, and there was a 45 day grace period following the stated expiration date.
+This plate was a significant departure from the ordinary, all-embossed plates issued before and after.

 Maryland - December 1975 to March 1980

-Maryland issued plain red-on-white painted plates during a general reissue in March 1975, but then later in the year offered these graphic reflective Bicentennial plates at a nominal additional cost.
+Maryland issued plain red-on-white painted plates during a general reissue in March 1975, but then later in the year offered these graphic, reflective Bicentennial plates at a nominal additional cost.
 They were available until late 1976 or early 1977; stickers were used to renew these plates through March 1980.
+The small graphic in the upper left corner depicts cannons being fired from Fort McHenry in Baltimore harbor.

 1976 Oklahoma

 Like Illinois, Oklahoma still issued new plates every year in the mid-1970s, and acknowledged the Bicentennial on their 1976 plates.
 However, they took a very minimalist approach, resulting in the most plain design of any of the Bicentennial plates.
 The serial prefix identified the county of issuance; the PF prefix is one of several assigned to Payne County.
-Oklahoma plates expired each December 31, so I assume the next year's plates could be used starting sometime in December.
+Oklahoma plates expired each December 31, but had a two-month grace period beyond the expiraiton date.

 1977 Indiana